 - Asking too many questions

-Beside poor listening habits, there are other barriers that have an equally negative effect on our ability to listen well.
-The general term used to describe anything that interferes with the communication process is noise.
+In addition to these poor listening habits, various barriers negatively impact our ability to listen effectively.
+The encompassing term for factors that interfere with the communication process is "noise."